jonathanbatty/impact/packages/stata/README.md

 | `__nbody` | Number of distinct body-system categories affected.
 A body system is counted once when at least one phenotype within it is identified. |

 Grouped phenotypes are counted even when `level(ltc)` has been specified.

+The `summary` option prints the number of matched codes for each selected coding system.

 See [`stata_example.do`](stata_example.do) as an example of how to run IMPACT on sample data.